XzibitGG/OpenPacketSniffer/README.md

 # Packet Sniffer

-Monitors network activity and logs all packets that have been sent/recieved by the client's host.
+Monitors network activity and logs all packets that have been sent/received by the client's host.

 ## Settings

-In **Main.kt**, the *PcapHandler* is created with the following defualt parameters
+In **Main.kt**, the *PcapHandler* is created with the following default parameters

 ```kotlin
 const val TIMEOUT = 10